-Based on the existing data on the target material and read-across material isobutyl isobutyrate, 2-methylbutyl 3-methylbutanoate presents no concern for skin sensitization.
+Based on the existing data, isobutyl isobutyrate presents no concern for skin sensitization.

 11.1.4.1.
 Risk assessment.
-Limited skin sensitization data are available for 2-methylbutyl 3-methylbutanoate.
-Therefore, read-across material isobutyl isobutyrate (CAS # 97-85-8; see Section VI) was used for the risk assessment of 2-methylbutyl 3-methylbutanoate.
-The data on the read-across material are summarized in Table 1.
-Based on the existing data on the read-across material, 2-methylbutyl 3-methylbutanoate is not considered a skin sensitizer.
-The chemical structure of the read-across material and the target material indicate that they would not be expected to react with skin proteins directly (Roberts et al., 2007; Toxtree v3.1.0; OECD Toolbox v4.2).
-Read-across material isobutyl isobutyrate was predicted not to be sensitizing in an in vitro direct
+Based on the existing data, isobutyl isobutyrate is not considered a skin sensitizer.
+The data are summarized in Table 1.
+The chemical structure of this material indicates that it would not be expected to react with skin proteins directly (Roberts et al., 2007; Toxtree v3.1.0; OECD Toolbox v4.2).
+Isobutyl isobutyrate was predicted not to be sensitizing in an in vitro direct peptide reactivity assay (DPRA) and KeratinoSens tests (ECHA, 2018).